 What’s the Standard Blood Pressure Range When It Comes to a DOT Physical?

-Criteria for passing a DOT physical when it comes to blood pressure is simple: if the reading is below 140/90, you're good to go.
+The criteria for passing a DOT physical regarding blood pressure is simple: if the reading is below 140/90, you're good to go.
 Any number above that requires further action.
-The regulations ensure safety on the road - hypertension can be easily overlooked and early detection and management of it is essential for long-term health.
+The regulations ensure safety on the road - hypertension can be easily overlooked, and early detection and management of it is essential for long-term health.
 So don't wait - make sure your blood pressure stays within the normal range!
-You will need driver qualification files
+You will need driver qualification files.

 The American Heart Association and other health authorities have encouraged people to take high blood pressure seriously by lowering the Stage 1 figures to 130/80.
 This is a clear indication that hypertension should be addressed immediately.
-High blood pressure left unchecked can lead to serious health complications such as stroke, heart attack, and kidney damage.
+High blood pressure, left unchecked, can lead to serious health complications such as stroke, heart attack, and kidney damage.
 Taking steps now to lower or maintain your blood pressure can help you avoid these risks in the future.
 If you are diagnosed with hypertension, talk with your doctor about the best ways to manage it and keep it under control.
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
+You will then be able to maintain complete motor carrier authority or broker.
 What are the Top 3 DOT paper-appointed Violations?

 Can Someone Pass a DOT Physical While Using Blood Pressure Medication?

-If you are regularly taking prescribed medication for high blood pressure, there is no issue when it comes to having a Department of Transportation (DOT) physical exam.
-It is quite common and allows your blood pressure levels to return to normal, thus creating a healthier long-term outlook. filed out by all employees that drive for you working.
-Also, take a look at What Is IRP or Apportioned Registration.
+If you regularly take prescribed medication for high blood pressure, there is no issue with having a Department of Transportation (DOT) physical exam.
+It is pretty standard and allows your blood pressure levels to return to normal, thus creating a healthier long-term outlook.
+You were filed out by all employees who drove for you to work.
+Also, take a look at what IRP or Apportioned Registration is.